-112. Mr Speaker, in order to enhance the movement of persons and labour across the East African borders, the meeting of chiefs of Immigration and Labour held in September 2016 analysed the existing Partner States' application forms in use.
-The chiefs reviewed and developed a user-friendly and simplified, harmonised application form for entry/work/residence permit.
-The form was considered and adopted by the 25th Meeting of the Sectoral Council of Ministers responsible for EAC Affairs and Planning held on 28 October 2016 and was adopted by the 35th meeting of the Council hence, the form is ready for use by the Partner States.
+112. Mr. Speaker, in order to enhance the movement of persons and labor across the East African borders, the meeting of Chiefs of Immigration and Labor held in September 2016 analyzed the existing Partner States' Application Forms in use, reviewed and developed a user friendly and simplified harmonized Application Form for Entry/Work/Residence Permit.
+The Form was considered and adopted by the 25th Meeting of the Sectoral Council of Ministers responsible for EAC Affairs and Planning held on 28th October 2016 and was adopted by the 35th meeting of the Council and hence the Form is ready for use by the Partner States.

-The 2017/2018 budget will support the remaining activities that include finalisation of the harmonisation of the EAC application form (special pass); completion of the classification of entry/work/residence permits procedures and fees; integration of health component requirements into the existing immigration entry/arrival Cards at immigration points and capacity building of immigration officials to implement immigration obligations, as provided under the EAC Common Market Protocol.
+The 2017/18 budget will support the remaining activities that include: finalization of the harmonization of the EAC Application Form (Special Pass); completion of the classification of Entry/Work/Residence Permits Procedures and Fees; integration of health component requirements into the existing Immigration Entry/ Arrival Cards at immigration points; and capacity building of immigration officials to implement Immigration obligations as provided under the EAC Common Market Protocol.

-- 113. Mr Speaker, the implementation of the EAC Common Market has underscored that movement of labour or labour migration is a reality.
-Therefore, there is need to provide adequate resources to enhance the effective implementation of the Protocol commitments on free movement of labour.
-In this regard, the Budget for the Financial Year 2017/2018 will support the implementation of activities for the development of the EAC Labour Migration Policy Framework, thereby enhancing the movement of labour within the EAC Partner States and beyond East Africa. - 114.
-Mr Speaker, the development of a Memorandum of Understanding to guide the implementation of the joint programme that encourages the exchange of young workers amongst the Partner States, pursuant to Article 10 (8) of the EAC Common Market Protocol, will be finalised by the end of Financial Year 2016/2017.
-The implementation of the joint programme of the exchange of young workers will, among others, foster a stronger sense of regional identity, enhance skills, competencies and work experience among the youth in our Community.
-The 2017/2018 budget will, among others, support the development of the joint programme to operationalise the Memorandum of Understanding to facilitate the exchange of young workers in the Community.
+113. Mr. Speaker, the implementation of the EAC Common Market has underscored that movement of labor or labor migration is a reality and therefore there is need to provide adequate resources to enhance the effective implementation of the Protocol commitments on free movement of labor.
+In this regard, the Budget for the FY 2017/18 will support the implementation of activities for the development of the EAC Labor Migration Policy Framework thereby, enhancing the movement of labor within the EAC Partner States and beyond East Africa.

+114. Mr. Speaker, the development of a Memorandum of Understanding to guide the implementation of the joint programme to encourage the exchange of young workers amongst the Partner States pursuant to Article 10 (8) of the EAC Common Market Protocol will be finalized by the end of the FY 2016/17.
+The implementation of the joint programme of the exchange of young workers will among others foster a stronger sense of regional identity, enhance skills, competencies and work experience among the youth in our Community.
+The 2017/18 budget will, among others, support the development of the Joint Programme to operationalize the Memorandum of Understanding to facilitate the exchange of young workers in the Community.